arvigeus/AZ-204/Topics/CosmoDB.md

 Azure Cosmos DB employs partitioning to efficiently distribute and manage data across multiple machines or regions.
 This technique enhances performance by providing high throughput and low latency.
 It also offers the flexibility to scale storage capacity and throughput independently.

 - **Partition Key**: This is a specific property in your data that Cosmos DB uses to distribute the data across multiple partitions.
 Selecting an optimal partition key is a critical decision for the performance and scalability of a Cosmos DB.
 A well-chosen partition key evenly disperses the workload across all partitions, thereby avoiding 'hot' partitions that could become a performance bottleneck.
+They can be _string_ value only.

 - **Logical Partitions**: Each logical partition comprises a set of items sharing the same partition key value.
 Cosmos DB uses logical partitions to organize data, which enables rapid and efficient query processing and transaction management.
 Each logical partition can store up to 20 GB of data and can serve up to 10,000 RU/s.

 - **Physical Partitions**: These are internal resources that Azure Cosmos DB manages.
 They host one or more logical partitions, providing the computational resources (CPU, I/O, memory) for them.
 Cosmos DB automatically splits and merges physical partitions to evenly distribute the workload as the data volume and throughput.
+Max throughput: 10 000 RU/s.

 - **Partition Sets**: A partition set is essentially a group of physical partitions.
 A container might start with a single partition set, but as the data volume or throughput requirements increase, Cosmos DB can split the partition set into multiple subsets to maintain performance.

+For example, a container holds items.
+Each item has a unique value for the UserID property.
+If UserID serves as the partition key for the items in the container and there are 1,000 unique UserID values, 1,000 logical partitions are created for the container.

 ### Partitioning Strategies

-Picking the right partition key is vital.
-It should distribute your data and workload evenly to avoid overloading any single partition, which could degrade performance.
+Choosing the right partition key is crucial to evenly distribute data and workload, preventing performance degradation caused by overloaded partitions.

-Consider choosing a partition key that is frequently used in the WHERE clause of your queries and has a large number of distinct values.
-For instance, in a multi-tenant application, using the tenant ID as the partition key may be advantageous.
-It would ensure that each tenant's data is localized to specific partitions, improving read/write performance while keeping the tenants' data isolated.
+To optimize, consider selecting a partition key that is commonly used in the `WHERE` clause of your queries and has numerous distinct values.
+For example, in a multi-tenant application, utilizing the tenant ID as the partition key offers advantages.
+This approach localizes each tenant's data to specific partitions, enhancing read/write performance and maintaining data isolation for tenants.

 ## [Request Units (RUs)](https://learn.microsoft.com/en-us/azure/cosmos-db/request-units)